 This is all about fun facts about Spain.
-Some are real, some are just rumours and others are curious things that our visitors find weird.
+Some are real, some are just rumors and others are curious things that our visitors find weird.
 It’s true, we are one of a kind.

-The following have been listed according to some books I’ve read, strange information found on the web, comments from my foreign friends and, of course, my own experience!
+The following have been listed according to some books I’ve read, strange information that I found on the web, comments from my foreign friends and, of course, my own experience!

 - Having breakfast at home is not common.